• About

 Evening Primrose Oil (Oenothera biennis)

-Created from cold pressed Evening Primrose seeds, this valued oil is used in food, health, makeup and also has great healing benefits.
+Created from cold-pressed Evening Primrose seeds, this valued oil is used in food, health, makeup and also has great healing benefits.

-• Evening Primrose Oil at Mountain Rose
+Evening Primrose Oil from Mountain Rose

 Grapeseed Oil (Vitis vinifera)